This chapter of our documentation is still in beta. We welcome feedback, corrections,

 begin adding sources from your critical paratexts.

-Emend the modernized text of your play and check in with your anthology lead.
+Emend your text and check in with your anthology lead.

 Write the remainder of your annotations.

-Write your critical paratexts as required by your anthology.
+Write whatever critical paratexts are required by your anthology.

 Ensure your bibliography is complete.